• Hello

 Manual

-Add the 'GameTimeCheatingDetector' MonoBehavior from the 'GUPS.AntiCheat.Detector' namespace to your 'AntiCheat-Monitor' GameObject or better to a child GameObject, next to your 'GameTimeMonitor' MonoBehavior.
+Add the 'GameTimeCheatingDetector' MonoBehavior from the 'GUPS.AntiCheat.Detector' namespace to your 'AntiCheat-Monitor' GameObject, or better, to a child GameObject, next to your 'GameTimeMonitor' MonoBehavior.

-Add the 'GameTimeCheatingDetector' as Component.
+Add the 'GameTimeCheatingDetector' as a Component.

 Prefab